Legal vs Illegal Basement Suite in BC

 To Speak with Our Construction Experts

 What is the main difference between a legal vs illegal basement suite

 To be considered a legal basement suite your planning, preparation, and construction would need to involve going through the city permit process.
 The permits focus on proper fire protection and overall safety because of the added risks involved with adding another living space to your home.

-Does this process cost more:
+Does this process cost more

 Yes, but just a minimal amount and the benefits pay forward continually.
-The process of going through permits does cost a little more, around 2k-4k, with plans, city permit expense and possibly engineering being needed.
+The process of going through city permits does cost a little more, around 2k-4k, with plans, city permit expense, and possibly engineering being needed.
 But the benefits stated above concerning increased home value only happens when you go through the proper channels of a legal basement suite.

-What are the risks of NOT doing a legal basement suite:
+What are the risks of NOT doing a legal basement suite

-I bought a house with an illegal suite; can I turn it into a legal suit basement suite:
+I bought a house with an illegal suite; can I turn it into a legal suit basement suite?